 5. Use Containers

 If you are not sure how to go about digging a garden bed and building soil, opt for a few large containers to try your hand at gardening.
 You can build your own garden boxes using some basic pieces of lumber or repurposed pallets, or simply buy large garden pots (consult with the employees of the gardening store you are purchasing your pots at which would work best for what you plan to grow).
-Growing directly in the bed is ideal in lots of situations, but not all!
+Growing directly in the bed is ideal for lots of situations, but not all!
 If you have poor soil in your area or rent and can’t dig in the ground, container gardening can be a great alternative.
 You’d be surprised how much you can grow in a container!

 6. It’s All About Water